 If you have an above-ground swimming pool, you may also have a handy little piece of equipment called a swimming pool skimmer that's affixed to the wall of your pool and works in concert with your filtration system to collect surface debris so you don't have to do it manually.
 It's not tough to replace a pool skimmer that's developed structural cracks, stripped screw holes, or other issues, provided you use the same make and model as the unit you're replacing, but it can still be a little tricky.

 The trickiest part of replacing a wall skimmer is keeping the liner intact.
-It only takes one person to replace a pool skimmer, but having another person to quickly hand you the necessary tools can be a big help.
+It only takes one person to replace a pool skimmer, but having another person to quickly hand you the necessary tools and parts can be a big help.

 Remove the holding screws starting at the bottom of the skimmer.
 Position the faceplate over the holes and reinsert the screws.
 Once you have the bottom part of the faceplate attached, insert the screws in the remaining holes and tighten all of them to affix the faceplate to the wall.